GabrieleBelotti/3DRigidRegistration/README.md

 Currently the registration uses a BSpline interpolator for the registration process and also for the optional resamplings.
 Such choice slows down both processes but guarantee a higher degree of convergence.

 At this stage the class is written to output and write and image.
-This could be optional, while the tranform should be fed to external routines
+This could be optional, while the transform should be fed to external routines

 ## Current developing